DougPoretz@gmail.com | 703-408-1880 (Cell) | 301-767-9737 (Landline)

 2014 – Present; Doug Poretz, Ltd. Work with a limited number of clients, helping to rethink and improve their communications strategy.
 See “Working With Me” for details.

-2010 – 2014; Various Communications and Entrepreneurial Projects.
+2010 – 2018; Various Communications and Entrepreneurial Projects.
 After selling my interests in Qorvis Communications, my wife and I moved to Palm Beach Gardens, Florida.
 I was engaged in a variety of endeavors including an entrepreneurial stint with an Internet start-up, and as a principal of a West Palm Beach-based PR firm, Next Horizon Communications.
-We moved back to the DC area to enjoy the region’s unique dynamism and beauty once again.
+We moved back to the DC area to enjoy the region’s unique dynamism and beauty once again and I once again worked as a one-person consultancy providing strategic communications thinking.
+In 2017, after serving for several months as an outside consultant, Perthera, a venture-backed precision medicine company, asked me to serve as its Chief Marketing Officer, which I did for one year.

 2000 – 2010.
 Co-founder & Principal, Qorvis Communications.
-Assumed senior responsibilities for a fully integrated communications firm that grew from less than a dozen to 104 employees.
+Assumed most senior responsibilities for a fully integrated communications firm that grew from less than a dozen to 104 employees.
 Oversaw all activity for a wide variety of clients involved in tech, associations, economic development, real estate, public issues; served as the account leader on a number of accounts.
-Established the then-unique and now often emulated business model, which disavowed timesheets and eliminated silos even when providing such diverse services as PR, PA, digital communications, advertising, special events, grassroots, internal communications, and research.
+Established the then-unique and now often emulated business model, which disavowed time sheets and eliminated silos even when providing such diverse services as PR, PA, digital communications, advertising, special events, grassroots, internal communications, and research.
 Developed the culture that incubated very high morale and energy, very low employee turnover, industry-leading margins, rapid growth, and an extraordinary reputation for high quality.
-One of three firms nominated by the industry’s leading trade journal as “Small Agency of the Year” and later as “Mid-Size Agency of the Year.”
+Shortly after our start-up, we were one of three firms nominated by the industry’s leading trade journal as “Small Agency of the Year” and later as “Mid-Size Agency of the Year.”
 In 2009, The Holmes Report, a global trade publication, named Qorvis “Public Affairs Agency of the Year.”

 1997 – 2000.
 Founder & Principal, The Poretz Group.
 Led the growth of what started as a one-person firm specializing in investor relations for public and pre-public tech companies to 8 people providing a greater range of PR services.
 This was the core component in the creation of Qorvis.
 Not only led the growth of the agency, but was the senior manager of most client teams.